BroCodeX/BroCodeX/README.md

 ### 👨‍💻 About me:
 I am a **Junior Java Developer** with over 3 years of experience in IT.<br>
-Currently working at [ITSumma](http://www.itsumma.ru/), and continuously enhancing my skills through courses, trainings, and reading technical literature.<br>
+Currently working at [ITSumma](http://www.itsumma.ru/) as DevOps Engineer, and continuously enhancing my skills through courses, trainings, and reading technical literature.<br>
 I enjoy solving problems related to data structures and software design.

 * 🚀  **Open to exciting job opportunities**.